mongodb-js/mongodb-schema/README.md

 ### Usage

-Then load the module and use it like this (optionally with an options object as second parameter):
+Then load the module and use call `schema( documents )`, and optionally pass in an `options` object as second parameter:
 ```js
 var schema = require('mongodb-schema');